PKWARE and Boldon James: Find It, Classify It, and Encrypt It

 For every piece of data, companies need to understand the level of importance to business (which determines the security mechanism to be used) and identify the business and IT owners (which determines who has access to the information).
 Coordinating these functions with the security mechanisms themselves, however, often proves so challenging that organizations’ security strategies never make it off the page and into reality.

-In our recent post, Data Discovery and Why It Matters, we discussed why it makes sense to integrate data discovery with encryption.
-With the recent launch of Smartcrypt Data Discovery, organizations now have the ability to find sensitive information and secure it without the need for multiple products for discovery and encryption.
+It already makes sense to integrate data discovery with encryption.
+With the recent launch of PK Discovery, organizations now have the ability to find sensitive information and secure it without the need for multiple products for discovery and encryption.

 Today, we are excited to announce that PKWARE has partnered with Boldon James, the world leader in data classification to offer an integrated set of discovery, classification, and remediation products that combine these capabilities in one simple workflow.

-PKWARE’s Smartcrypt and Boldon James Classifier integrate seamlessly to discover sensitive data, classify those files, and apply remediation — including strong encryption — in one automated workflow.
-Smartcrypt Data Discovery recognizes Boldon James’ labels in addition to looking for credit card numbers, industry-regulated information, or other sensitive data found within files.
+PK Discovery and Boldon James Classifier integrate seamlessly to discover sensitive data, classify those files, and apply remediation — including strong encryption — in one automated workflow.
+PK Discovery recognizes Boldon James’ labels in addition to looking for credit card numbers, industry-regulated information, or other sensitive data found within files.
 These insights can help users make more informed data classification decisions.

 The integrated PKWARE and Boldon James solution is available today.
-Whether you’re a new customer interested in this integrated solution or an existing PKWARE or Boldon James customer who wants to add enhanced functionality, download the datasheet or contact sales today.
+Whether you’re a new customer interested in this integrated solution or an existing PKWARE or Boldon James customer who wants to add enhanced functionality, see it in action with a free demo.